 The majority of investors will by no means trade a derivative contract in their life.
 In reality most buy-and-hold investors ignore short-term fluctuation on the whole.
 For these investors there is little point in attractive in hedging because they let their investments grow with the on the whole market.

 Even if you by no means hedge for your own portfolio you should understand how it works since many big companies and investment funds will hedge in various form.
 Oil companies, for instance, might hedge against the price of oil while an international mutual fund may hedge against fluctuations in foreign exchange rates.
 An understanding of hedging will help you to comprehend and analyze these kinds of investments.

 Risk is an essential so far precarious element of investing.
-Despite of what kind of investor one aims to be, having a basic knowledge of hedging strategy will lead to better awareness of how investors and companies work to protect them.
+Despite what kind of investor one aims to be, having a basic knowledge of hedging strategy will lead to better awareness of how investors and companies work to protect them.
 Whether or not you make your mind up to start practicing the complicated uses of derivatives, learning about how hedging works will help advance your understanding the market, which will always help you be a better investor.